1

 Projects and programs addressing chemicals from firefighting foam and other sources

-In 2020, legislators created the PFAS Cash Fund through Senate Bill 20-218 to help prevent further contamination and reduce exposure from PFAS chemicals.
-Through this funding, CDPHE is able to administer the PFAS Grant Program.
-This program will be renewed every year on October 1, thru 2031.
+In 2020, legislators created the PFAS Cash Fund through Senate Bill 20-218 to help prevent further contamination and reduce exposure to PFAS chemicals.
+Through this funding, the department can administer the PFAS Grant Program.
+The PFAS Grant Program provides funding to support efforts in identifying, assessing, and reducing the impacts of PFAS on human health and the environment.
+The PFAS Grant Program has three categories:

 • Sampling.